Automated Data Migration from Relational & JSON Sources

 Relational Schema Decomposition & Idempotent Mapping

 Relational systems enforce rigid tabular structures that rarely align with graph topology.
-Direct row-to-node translation creates artificial junction tables, inflates traversal depth, and degrades query performance.
-Production pipelines must implement Relational Schema Mapping Strategies to decompose normalized tables into domain-aligned node and relationship constructs.
-Foreign keys become explicit relationship types, while composite keys translate into NODE KEY constraints or deterministic identifiers.
+Direct row-to-node translation creates artificial junction nodes, inflates traversal depth, and degrades query performance.
+Production pipelines instead apply Relational Schema Mapping Strategies to decompose normalized tables into domain-aligned nodes and relationships: business entities become labeled nodes, foreign keys become explicit relationship types, and composite keys translate into NODE KEY constraints or deterministic synthetic identifiers.
+Getting the relationship semantics right here is a schema decision as much as a migration one, so lean on the sibling guidance for relationship cardinality and directionality when deciding edge direction and type.

 The mapping layer must generate parameterized Cypher templates that guarantee idempotency.
-Leveraging MERGE with explicit ON CREATE and ON MATCH clauses prevents duplicate entity generation during concurrent execution.
-Always establish constraints before ingestion to avoid full graph scans during MERGE operations.
+An idempotent MERGE with explicit ON CREATE and ON MATCH clauses prevents duplicate entity generation during concurrent or repeated execution.
+Always establish the backing constraint before ingestion so MERGE resolves against an index instead of scanning the label.

 from neo4j import GraphDatabase